lamanno-epfl/velocycle/README.md

 ## Citation

-The preprint for VeloCycle can be found on bioRxiv:
+The preprint for VeloCycle will be available on bioRxiv soon:

 [Statistical inference with a manifold-constrained RNA velocity model uncovers cell cycle speed modulations]()